DBarannnn/React-project/README.md

 # React + Vite

-New & community page developed with use of Javascript and React
+News & Community page developed with Javascript and React